Best Lakes Near Salzburg

 The return hike from Parkplatz Jägersee is 21km including the section on the road from Parkplatz Jägersee, which took us 5.5 hours roundtrip including an overnight stop at the Tappenkarseehütte.

-Get here from Salzburg: you can take the train to Saint Johann im Pongau and then catch the 530 bus to Kleinarl Jägersee; we took this journey from Salzburg Hauptbahnhof which took about an hour and forty minutes.
+Get here from Salzburg: you can take the train to Saint Johann im Pongau and then catch the 530 bus to Kleinarl Jägersee; we took this journey from Salzburg Hauptbahnhof which took about an hour and 40 minutes.
 You can book the full journey on OBB.

 Check out my guide to hiking to Tappenkarsee!